ayelefransi/ayelefransi/README.md

 # Hi there, I'm Fransi

 Welcome to my GitHub profile!
-I am a **Machine Learning Engineer** specializing in **Artificial Intelligence, Machine Learning, and Software Development**.
+I am a **AI Engineer** specializing in **Artificial Intelligence, Machine Learning, and Software Development**.
 I focus on delivering robust, scalable, and innovative AI solutions for real-world applications.

 ---